elchun/contact_graspnet_pytorch/docs/acronym_setup.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 make
 ```
-Note: We use a different `git clone` command.
+Note: We use a different `git clone` command than the Manifold repo.
 The original repo's command
 hangs.

 Additional information can be found at https://github.com/hjwdzh/Manifold.